heaventhereal/HeavenRtpQueue/README.md

 > Global Rtp Queue Join Message

+> Really fast and optimized

-> Support for Spigot/Paper/Purpur (and other spigot-based forks)
+> Support for Paper/Purpur (and other paper-based forks)

 >  1.20.x to 1.21.x (I Haven't tested other versions)